-OMNI Solutions offers immediate water treatment modalities to remediate existing legionella bacteria contamination and preventive UV technologies to stop threats from entering your water systems.
-UV light inactivates the Legionella microbe by penetrating the cell wall and damaging DNA, destroying its ability to reproduce.
+OMNI Solutions offers immediate water treatment modalities to help remediate existing legionella bacteria contamination and preventive UV technologies to help stop threats from entering your water systems.
+UV light helps inactivate the Legionella microbe by penetrating the cell wall and damaging DNA, mitigating its ability to reproduce.
 Our program also includes a comprehensive Water Management Plan.
 Without one, Legionella or other pathogens could multiply to numbers that may cause disease.

-Protect your business, your patients, residents and guests with OMNI Solutions effective LUMARS program.
-Our programs and equipment will give you confidence that your water systems are secure from pathogens like Legionella and in compliance with best practices and legal requirements.
+Help protect your business, patients, residents, and guests with OMNI Solutions' effective LUMARS program.
+Our program and equipment are designed to help mitigate pathogens like Legionella while maintaining compliance with best practices and legal requirements.

 When Legionella concentrations are present in facility water systems there is an increased risk of Legionnaires’ Disease outbreaks.
 CDC reports that there is a 25% fatality rate from Legionnaires’ Disease cases affecting immune-compromised individuals such as those found in hospitals, nursing homes, assisted living centers, and other long-term care facilities.